SopiMlab/DeepLearningWithAudio/gansynth/training/triton/README.md

 # Training GANSynth on Triton

-This guide is supplemental to the [main training guide](../README.md).
+This guide supplements the [main training guide](../README.md).
 It is assumed you have access to the [Triton](https://scicomp.aalto.fi/triton/) computing cluster and basic familiarity with how to run batch jobs there.

 ## Set up the Conda environment